 In my parents’ case, and for so many, that was not an option.
 They had to go to individual banks to learn what they qualified for and the associated rate.
 Talk about wasted time!

-While some online mortgage companies have physical offices, many operate solely online.
+While some online mortgage companies have physical offices, most operate solely online.
 This benefits you in two ways:

 - You can complete any necessary work on your own time